 Highlights: Melun, Vaux-le-Vicomte castleWe'll pedal today, just as Annie did, from Lieusaint, south towards Melun and then east to our final destination, Barbizon, a charming village nestled in the Fontainebleau forest.
 Our route takes us by the famous castle Vaux-le-Vicomte built for Louis XIV's finance minister Fouquet who after becoming too powerful was wrongly imprisoned for treason and embezzlement.
 If you like, stop in for a tour of this luxurious castle in the classical style and its magnificent gardens.
 Dinner is together this evening.
 Distance: 53 km (33 miles) or more if desired.

 Day 3: Barbizon to Montargis

-Highlights: Guided visit of FontainebleauNew Years' eve 1894, Annie pedaled from Nemours to Montargis by way of Souppes-sur-Loing.
-The route she would have followed is likely a major highway now so we'll follow her presumed route, or at least approximate it, on parallel roads.
+Highlights: Guided visit of FontainebleauNew Years' eve 1894, Annie pedalled from Nemours to Montargis by way of Souppes-sur-Loing.
+The route she most likely would have followed is a major highway now so we'll follow her presumed route, or at least approximate it, on parallel roads.
 We'll start the day for those who wish visiting the illustrious Renaissance châteaux of Fontainebleau.
 Napoléon (of course!) slept here, and may have even resided here for a while.
 The château of Fontainebleau rivals the palace in Versailles and the châteaux of the Loire Valley in its magnificence.
 It sits in the middle of a 40,000 acre forest and gardens.
-We'll simulate a New Years' Eve dinner together.
 Distance: 74 km (46 miles).

 Day 4: Montargis to Pouilly-sur-Loire